Obsidian vs Logseq (2026): Which Local-First Note App Wins?

 → Choose Logseq if:

 You want a fully open-source tool, prefer outliner-style thinking, or need built-in task management.
-If you already use Org Mode, Logseq is a natural fit.
+If you already use Org Mode in Emacs, Logseq is a natural fit.

 → Consider neither if:

 You need team collaboration — go with Notion.
-If you want the simplest possible note-taking, Apple Notes or Bear might be enough.
+If you want the simplest possible note-taking, Apple Notes or Bear might be all you need without the learning curve.

 Frequently Asked Questions